 The Company in its normal course of business must make long lead time commitments for a significant portion of its merchandise purchases, in some cases as long as twelve months.
 Most of these purchases must be paid for in U.S. dollars.
-The Company considers a variety of strategies designed to manage the cost of its continuing U.S. dollar long-term commitments, including spot rate purchases and foreign currency option contracts and forward contracts with maturities not exceeding twelve months.
-The Company entered into transactions with its bank whereby it purchased call options and sold put options, both on the U.S. dollars and entered into forward contracts.
-These foreign exchange contracts extend over a period not exceeding twelve months.
-Purchased call options and sold put options expiring on the same date have the same strike price.
+The Company considers a variety of strategies designed to manage the cost of its continuing U.S. dollar long-term commitments, including spot rate purchases and foreign currency forward hedge contracts with maturities generally not exceeding twelve months.

-Details of the foreign currency option contracts outstanding as at January 30, 2016 and as at January 31, 2015 are included in the "Foreign Exchange Contracts" section of this MD&A.
+Details of the foreign currency contracts outstanding as at February 3, 2018 are included in the "Foreign Exchange Contracts" section of this MD&A.

-A foreign currency option contract represents an option (call option) or obligation (put option) to buy a foreign currency from a counterparty at a predetermined date and amount.
 A forward foreign exchange contract is a contractual agreement to buy or sell a specified currency at a specific price and date in the future.
 Credit risks exist in the event of failure by a counterparty to fulfill its obligations.
-The Company reduces this risk by dealing only with highly-rated counterparties, normally Canadian chartered banks.
+The Company reduces this risk by dealing only with highly-rated counterparties, normally major Canadian chartered banks.
 The Company does not use derivative financial instruments for speculative purposes.